Milo-group/DeniMS/README.md

 ### Diffusion Model Training

 The diffusion model generates molecular graphs conditioned on MS embeddings from the contrastive model.
-Stages 2-3 consists of pretraining, finetuning, inference, and post-analysis.
+Stages 2-3 consist of pretraining, finetuning, inference, and post-analysis.

 #### Stage 2: Graph2Mol Pretraining